demirciAhmet/GNU-Linux-Notes/Random Notes and Commands.md

 Type to the search bar of the file manager: `Ctrl + L`

-New file from right click menu: Anything you put in `/home/username/Templates/` can be easily generated.
-You can easily generate from the template you put there.
+New file from right click context menu: Put a template to `/home/username/Templates/`.
+You can easily generate a file from right click context menu from the template you put there.

 Manipulate images from right click menu: